mikkohei13/FinBIF-DW/www/html/readme.md

 Tools for ETL from iNaturalist to Laji.fi data warehouse (DW).

+## Deployment

+- Set limit variables in readiNat.php to production values
+- Set timezone to what is used in the container/server

 ## Usage

 In all cases, make sure hardcded debug settings are first removed.